 The Matrix of Table 6-1 presents the pre-tailoring of ECSS-Q-ST-20C Rev.1 per space product type.

-For the terminology and definitions of the space product types see ECSS-S-ST-00-01 which is quoted in 3.1.
+For the terminology and definitions of the nine space product types see ECSS-S-ST-00-01.
+Attention of the reader is drawn to the importance of the precise meaning of these terms for an appropriate application of the present table.

+The applicability of a requirement is specified as follows:

+“A” when applicable,

+“A#” when requirement is applicable with supplementary information in the “Comment” column

+“X#” when the applicability is to be decided on a case by case basis, with explanation in the “Comment” column, or

+“NA” when not applicable

+The number assigned for comments relating to each relevant column marked with A# or X# starts at 1 and increases incrementally left to right across the columns, and then starts afresh on the next row.

 1 In the matrix, the column “Software” is for consideration in the development of software, only in the case when the software is not installed in a hardware.
 Since “Software product assurance” is covered by ECSS-Q-ST-80, this document is not applicable to SW PA, and therefore the column “Software” in the matrix always states “NA”.